josevalim/erl_phoenix/README.md

 The application entrypoint, router, controllers, and views are written in Erlang and placed in the `src/` directory.
 While Phoenix uses macros, the code generation is contained within modules, and Phoenix relies on a well-defined boundary across all layers.
 Examples:

-  * A controller simply follows the Plug contract (which requires two functions, `init/1` and `call/2`) (see `erl_phoenix_page_controller.erl`)
+  * A controller simply follows the Plug contract (which requires two functions, `init/1` and `call/2`) (see `src/erl_phoenix_page_controller.erl`)

-  * Rendering a view simply calls a `render/2` function with the template name and the assigns (see `erl_phoenix_error_html.erl`)
+  * Rendering a view simply calls a `render/2` function with the template name and the assigns (see `src/erl_phoenix_error_html.erl`)

-  * LiveViews define a `@behaviour` which we can adhere from any BEAM language that supports behaviours (see `erl_phoenix_live.erl`)
+  * LiveViews define a `@behaviour` which we can adhere from any BEAM language that supports behaviours (see `src/erl_phoenix_live.erl`)

 This means it is easy to replace these layers by any other BEAM language.
 The only exception here is the `socket/2` macro in the endpoint, which does not currently have a direct translation to runtime APIs.
 However, this has recently improved with the addition of connetion upgrades to Plug and [`websock_adapter`](https://github.com/phoenixframework/websock_adapter/).
-For now, the endpoint is written in Elixir, but contributions are certainly welcome to close this gap.
+For now, the endpoint is written in Elixir for this reason, but contributions to close this gap within Phoenix are welcome.

 ## Going further

-Instead of simply relying on the low-level details, we can also build abstractions on top of Phoenix, even from Erlang!
+If you want to move beyond the contracts between the layers, we can also build abstractions on top of Phoenix, even from Erlang!
 This project implements a thin binding layer, called `erlix`, which could be used if someone wants to provide high-lever bindings for using Phoenix from Erlang.
+All leveraging public Phoenix APIs.

 We show two different examples of integrations: